 In reflection, the past year has presented many challenges as MESD emerged from the pandemic.
-In order to overcome these challenges, MESD was able to reorganize the school day to provide intervention/enrichment for all students.
+These challenges have included reducing chronic absenteeism and increasing ELA and Math achievement across all students and demographic groups.
+An additional challenge has been addressing student social-emotional needs and rebuilding our sense of school community after the COVID-19 pandemic.
+In order to overcome these challenges, MESD was able to reorganize the school day to provide intervention/enrichment for all students which has led to significant increases in achievement for our economically disadvantaged students.
 MESD was also able to rebuild the school's sense of community by bringing back old traditions and creating new ones to build boost our school climate and culture.
-Through the California School Dashboard and our local assessment data, it is apparent that our efforts have been successful increasing student achievement and rebuilding our school community.
+MED also added a part-time counselor to address student social-emotional needs.
+Through the California School Dashboard and our local assessment data, it is apparent that our efforts have been successful in increasing growth in student achievement and rebuilding our school community.